PhyloStar/UDTelugu/_te-pos/AUX_.md

 redirect_from: "ta/pos/AUX.html"
 ---

 There are no AUX in Telugu.
+The negative verbs can be called an AUX, but they also appear as full verbs.
+So, we are not using this tag for Telugu (at least not for now)